How to correct a payment error when a supplier or payee is underpaid or overpaid

 4) Once the payment amount matches what was actually paid, mark the payment as paid again.

 On the match transactions screen, you will then be able to match the payment.
-Then follow the instructions in Scenario 3 above to pay the remaining amount or record the overpayment.
+Then follow the instructions above to pay the remaining amount or record the overpayment.

 If you 'Unmark a payment as set up' and there are other expenses waiting to be paid on the payments screen, the first payment might be 'grouped' with these purchases.